-Intangible assets with indefinite useful lives are software intellectual property that have been acquired as part of acquisitions.
-These are measured at cost and tested for impairment annually, or if there is an indication that their value has declined.
+Intangible assets with indefinite useful lives comprise purchased software-related intellectual property.
+These are measured initially at cost and tested for impairment annually, or if there is an indication that their value has declined.
+The Company also, on at least an annual basis, formally estimates the current recoverable amount to ensure that it remains in excess of its carrying value.